coderaiser/putout/docs/the-book-of-ast.md

 - 🦏 Rhino likes to eat apples and read code from an apple tree.
 - 🦉 Owl likes to fly and read code from clouds.

-🐊Putout was in the AST world for a long time, so he got some experience and had a wish to share his knowledge with his friends so they was on the same wave.
+🐊Putout was in the AST world for a long time, so he got some experience and had a wish to share his knowledge with his friends so they was on the same level.

 In AST world animals like to code, but they does it in a new way.
 They read others code most of the time and search for a way of transforming one peace of code to another.